Understanding Stunt Driving Charges in Ontario

 - Jail Time: Depending on the severity of the offense, you could face up to six months in jail.

-- Driver’s License Suspension: Upon conviction, your license could be suspended for up to two years for a first offense and longer for repeat offenses.
+- Driver’s License Suspension: Upon conviction, your license could be suspended for up to two years for the first time and longer for repeat offenses.

 - Demerit Points: Stunt driving adds six demerit points to your driving record, potentially pushing you closer to license suspension thresholds.